PinterOliver/mars-exploration/README.md

 ### To configure the Mars map, follow these steps:

 1. You can specify where the generated map txt should be saved.
-You change the path in the Application class by changing the **FILE_PATH** variable.
+You can change the path in the Application class by changing the **FILE_PATH** variable.

 2. **Run** the application in the console